 - Long gaps in work histories, as well as ageism, pose additional challenges for LTS returning to work

 - Panic about the future, and an inability to plan for or conceive of the future, are symptoms of the compounded traumas of ASS

 - Faced with much longer life expectancy, LTS now find themselves asking "What's next?"

-Central to the movement supporting long-term survivors is helping them imagine a future where for years, even decades, one was thought not to exist.
+Central to the movement supporting long-term survivors is helping them imagine a future – one that for years, even decades, was thought not to exist.
 That future includes, but is by no means limited to, planning for the end of their lives: deciding not just where their belongings will go, but how they wish to be treated, medically and otherwise, if a time comes when they are unable to make such decisions on their own.